Lasiognathus: Description

 Only metamorphosed female Lasiognathus have been collected and described; there is presumably extreme sexual dimorphism in size and shape, as with other deep-sea anglerfishes.
 These fishes have a slender body with a large, slender head measuring over 60% of the standard length.
 The mouth is huge, with the premaxillaries of the upper jaw enlarged and extending well beyond the short lower jaw.
 The premaxillaries are separated anteriorly and connected by a broad elastic membrane, and are hinged with the upper jaw so that they are able to flip up and down.
 When in the latter position, the premaxillaries completely enclose the lower jaw.
 There are numerous long, hooked teeth placed in roughly oblique rows on the premaxillaries.

 The pterygiophore (the basal bone supporting the illicium) of Lasiognathus is unusually long amongst anglerfish, measuring some 85% of the standard length.
 This bone inserts dorsally on the head and is capable of sliding forwards and backwards within a trough that extends the full length of the cranium and between the epaxial musculature on the front half of the body.
 The illicium is also long, with a terminal esca and 2-3 bony hook-shaped denticles mounted on an appendage at the tip.
 The escal bulb is equipped with a flap of skin that allows adjustment of the emitted light.
 The sphenotic spines (above the eyes) are well-developed, as are the two articular spines (at the rear end of the lower jaw).
 The operculum is divided into two parts, with the dorsal part split into two (rarely three) branches.

 The pectoral fin lobe is small, short, and broad; the fin rays number 5 in the dorsal fin, 5 in the anal fin, 14–20 in the pectoral fins, and 9 in the caudal fin.
 The skin is entirely naked, without spines or denticles.
 The coloration is a deep chocolate brown.
 All Lasiognathus are small fishes; L. amphirhamphus is the largest known species at 15.7 cm standard length.
 L. beebei attains a maximum length of 11.5 cm, L. dinema 9.5 cm, L. intermedius 12.9 cm, L. saccostoma 7.7 cm, and L. waltoni 9.4 cm.

 Systematics

 Lasiognathus was originally placed in the family Thaumatichthyidae due to morphological similarities with Thaumatichthys, such as enlarged hinged premaxillaries, escal denticles, and a branched operculum.
 However, differences between these genera, including features shared with oneirodids but absent in Thaumatichthys, suggested that Lasiognathus may belong elsewhere.
 Bertelsen and Struhsaker (1977) noted that family placement was somewhat subjective given the unclear cladistics of the Oneirodidae.

-While the 5th edition of Fishes of the World still recognizes Thaumatichthyidae as a valid family within Ceratioidei, more recent phylogenetic work using morphological and molecular data (mitochondrial sequences and ultra-conserved elements) has recovered Lasiognathus nested within the Oneirodidae, as sister to Puck + (Chirophryne + Leptacanthichthys).
+While the 5th edition of Fishes of the World still recognizes Thaumatichthyidae as a valid family within Ceratioidei, more recent phylogenetic work using morphological and molecular data (mitochondrial sequences and ultra-conserved elements) has recovered Lasiognathus nested within the Oneirodidae, as sister to Puck + (Chirophryne + Leptacanthichthys); Thaumatichthyidae is now monotypic, only encompassing Thaumatichthys.